bytor99999/mod-mongo-persistor/README.md

 ### DB stats

-Returns statistics about the db
+Returns statistics about the db:

    {
        "action": "collectionStats",